paytience/apifinder.net/SUPABASE_SETUP.md

 # Supabase Setup Guide for API Finder

-This guide will help you set up Supabase for your API Finder application.
+This guide will help you set up Supabase for your API Finder application with proper categories table structure.

 ## Prerequisites